thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 ### Organization & personnel

-First, Procope ideally operates on a "fail early, learn, keep on keeping on."
+First, the blog ideally operates on a "fail early, learn, keep on keeping on."
 Keep that in mind.

 Publication standards are important to all organizations, especially to those promoting publication standards themselves.
 To that end, there's a hierarchical model borrowed from Ryan's periodical background.